aleherse/katas/02-codebreaker/doc/01_starts_game.md

 	{
 	}

-But instead of a passing example we get a broken specification
+But instead of a passing example we get a broken specification, this is because a command needs a name so lets set the name in the configure method.

+    protected function configure()
+    {
+        $this->setName('codebreaker');
+    }

+To test the command name is the correct one we can add this method to the specification file

+    function it_should_have_codebreaker_as_it_name()
+    {
+        $this->getName()->shouldReturn('codebreaker');
+    }

+So finally we have codebreaker command created